 Aboriginal Governance and Sovereignty HUMN 9045 Online OntarioLearn Email to a Friend OntarioLearn description: This course – Governance and Sovereignty – introduces students to the unique concepts and discussions about governance and sovereignty for Canada’s Aboriginal populations.
 In an Aboriginal context, sovereignty is based on a spiritual understanding that the Creator gives humans the responsibility for governing themselves, as well as taking care of the environment that we live in and share with the plants and animals.
 Aboriginal peoples assert that this understanding is within them and that self-determination is therefore is a basic need of all humans.
 Every attempt has been made to present a holistic interpretation of past events and contemporary Aboriginal perspectives.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 Contact Information 416-415-5000, ext.
-6543 firstname.lastname@example.org Web registration is temporarily unavailable.
-We apologize for the inconvenience.
-Please check back at a later time.
-Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, use the contact information listed above.
+6543 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2018 to August 2019) will be available on this website on Wednesday, July 4, 2018.
+Please visit this page again on that date.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.